shinshoji01/MacST-project-page/README.md

 # Todo
 - [ ] Implementation (we update this upon acceptance of the paper)
-  - Speech sample generation using SPAccenT
+  - Speech sample generation using MAcST
   - A sequence-to-sequence VC Training